askonube/IR-Devices-Exposed-Internet/README.md

 ```
 ![image](https://github.com/user-attachments/assets/48468c7b-e8d7-4907-9d34-ee756869c5d5)

-There were zero (0) failed logons for the `labuser` account, indicating that a brute force attempt for this account didn't take place, and a 1-time password guess is unlikely.
+There were zero (0) failed logons for the `labuser` account, indicating that a brute force attempt for this account didn't take place, and a one-time password guess is unlikely.

 ```kql
 DeviceLogonEvents